Videometer/videometer-toolbox-python/README.md

 ## Bugs or suggestions

-Suggestions and bug reports may be sent to asc@videometer.com or jmk@videometer.com
+Suggestions and bug reports may be sent to asc@videometer.com

 Enjoy!